nodejs/node/doc/api/process.markdown

 ## process.arch

-What processor architecture you're running on: `'arm'`, `'ia32'`, or `'x64'`.
+What processor architecture you’re running on: `'arm'`, `'ia32'`, or `'x64'`.

     console.log('This processor architecture is ' + process.arch);

 ## process.platform

-What platform you're running on:
+What platform you’re running on:
 `'darwin'`, `'freebsd'`, `'linux'`, `'sunos'` or `'win32'`

     console.log('This platform is ' + process.platform);